maraliwayway/react-portfolio/README.md

 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [npm](https://www.npmjs.com/) (comes with Node.js)

-If you're using a terminal on a Mac/Linux system, or a command prompt on Windows, the following steps should work.
+If you're using a terminal on a Mac/Linux system, or a command prompt on Windows, please follow the steps below.

 ## Installation Steps